 FMT can create a colony of bacteria that more effectively suppresses C-diff.
 This process is a faecal donation placing faeces from another person into the intestines of patients with C-Diff.
-FMT is very useful in patients who are acutely or chronically ill, as well as those whose condition does not improve with conventional antibiotic treatment.
-In patients who have had three or more recurrences, the success rate usually reaches 90%.
+FMT is very useful in acute or chronically ill patients whose condition does not improve with conventional antibiotic treatment.
+In patients with three or more recurrences, the success rate usually reaches 90%.

 To date, experience has shown that FMT is surprisingly safe.
-As long as adequately tested people act as donors, the risk of transmitting infection or disease from donor to recipient is extremely rare.
-The risks of FMT are mainly those associated with the procedure required for grafting donor stools (colonoscopy or endoscopy).
+The risk of transmitting infection or disease from donor to recipient is infrequent.
+The dangers of FMT are mainly those associated with the procedure required for grafting donor stools (colonoscopy or endoscopy).

 Patients who require FMT are often seriously ill and sometimes are in a state threatening their lives.
-It is important to note that the FMT is still a researched therapy with uncertainty about long-term safety, but most importantly, the procedure gives hope of a final recovery to patients who, from a medical point of view, have incurable conditions.
+However, the procedure gives hope of a final recovery to patients with incurable conditions from a medical point of view.

 A conventional method is to transfer a sample of stool during a colonoscopy.
-Ideally, the patient undergoes standard preparation for colonoscopy.
-According to the procedure, the patient is adequately sedated, and the faecal matter is planted into the upper part of the colon.
+Ideally, the patient undergoes standard preparation for a colonoscopy.

 There are some cases when a more suitable method is to place a sample of faeces on top, i.e. endoscopically, where the endoscope reaches the end of the stomach.